 Sannipata Jwara lakshana-

-- Alternate feeling of hot & cold due to involvement of three dosha.
+- The alternate feeling of hot & cold due to the involvement of three dosha.

-- Pain in the joints, bone & in head
+- Pain in the joints, bones & in head

 - Redness of the eyes or sunken eyes with watery discharge.